timnyborg/redpot-unchained/docs/development-principles.md

 You may wind up with more imports, but it'll be easier to find what you're looking for once there's a form for every model object.

 ## DRY
-Where you find yourself doing the same thing over and over in different apps generalize it and put it in the `main` app.
-(Maybe it should be called `core`?)
+Where you find yourself doing the same thing over and over in different apps generalize it and put it in the `core` app.
 Including:

  * Mixins for Classes, Forms, Models, etc.